ncihtan/htan_missing_manual/data_submission/clin_data_submission.md

 ### Vital Status
 Clinical Tier 1 Vital Status data elements capture last known patient vital status and cause of death, when applicable.</br>
 🌟	A **single Vital Status record** (row) SHOULD be submitted **for each known vital status/interaction** reported for the HTAN participant.
 In many cases there will be only one Vital Status record per participant.
-However, additional records can be added up to and including participant death. </br>
+However, additional records can be added (to designate known survival time), up to and including participant death. </br>

 ## Clinical Tier 2
 Tier 2 will contain any clinical observations not represented in the Tier 1 Clinical Data standard and must be represented as a Comma Separated Value (CSV) file.
 The only standardized field in the Tier 2 Clinical Data file will be HTAN Participant ID.
 All other data elements will be determined by the Center, in support of, for example, a publication.
 These Tier 2 clinical data elements will be ingested directly into Synapse, and there will be no attempt at further standardizing any of these elements. </br>
 ✅	Each row in the Clinical Tier 2 csv file MUST contain a valid HTAN Participant ID in the first column.

 ## Specific Guidance Regarding Longitudinal Data
 To support data re-use, HTAN expects all clinical and biospecimen related dates to be indexed to date of birth.
 For this reason, data elements are explicitly named "Age in Days...".
 The hope is that our end users will be able to compare participant timelines both within and between Centers.
 In order to do so, Centers need to be aligned in the way their Clinical Tier 1 and Biospecimen data are submitted.
 Figure 2 illustrates how different Clinical data would be submitted over time.
-Table 1 provides summarizes longitudinal clinical and biospecimen data requirements and timepoints.
+Table 1 summarizes longitudinal clinical and biospecimen data requirements and timepoints.

 Minimally, all participants should have one Demographics, Diagnosis, Vital Status, Followup and originating (surgery or biopsy) Biospecimen record (row).
 At Baseline, Family History, Exposure, Molecular Test and Therapy records may also be submitted.
 Overtime, additional records can be added for Followup, Vital Status, Molecular Test, Therapy and derived[^1] or new originating Biospecimen.
-If a participant develops a *new* lesion or tumor, a new Diagnosis record may also be submitted for that participant.
+If a participant develops a *new* lesion or tumor, a new Diagnosis record may also be submitted for that participant describing the new lesion or tumor.

 ![Figure 2.
 HTAN Phase 2 Longitudinal Clinical Data Submission](../img/Phase2_Longitudinal_Data_submission_2.svg)